Growing Hands-On Kids

 We are entering the toddler stage here at our house.
 All kids go through developmental stages that need to be taken into account when you are addressing behaviors.
 Since we are in the toddler phase here, this is an excellent post I read about clingy toddlers and the developmental phase they go through and how it relates to behavior.

 Saying a child's particular behavior is related to sensory processing issues DOES NOT GIVE THEM AN EXCUSE.
-It also doesn't mean that ALL their behavior is automatically a sensory related behavior.
+It also doesn't mean that ALL their behavior is automatically a sensory-related behavior.

-It is a case by case, behavior by behavior thing.
+It is a case-by-case, behavior-by-behavior thing.
 And YOU as the parent hold the keys.

 You're Just Trying to Label and Diagnosis Kids

 Is it a label?
 In a way.
 But it is not a label that should define them as individuals.
-However, it DOES define their behavior and give parents an idea of how to help.
+However, it DOES define their behavior and gives parents an idea of how to help.

 So how do you know when it is REALLY a sensory processing issue and when you need to get help?

 Remember, ALL kids have sensory quirks.
 So some of these resources will be helpful for ANY child, not just those who you think might have sensory processing issues.
-Again, PLEASE consult with your doctor or physician if you do suspect your child has a sensory processing problem OR behavior issue that is interfering with their day to day lives.
+Again, PLEASE consult with your doctor or physician if you do suspect your child has a sensory processing problem OR behavior issue that is interfering with their day-to-day lives.

 And reading parenting forums is probably not the best resource for these questions.
 Make sure you are reading from reputable sources on child behavior and development.